-One way to keep your triglycerides level in check is to burn more calories than you eat, that is, exercise.
+One way to keep your triglycerides level in check is to burn more calories than you eat, that is to exercise.

 Maintain your dietary intake of fat to 30 percent of the total calories.
 Choose a diet low in fats, specifically saturated fats.
-But it is important to include good fats
+But, it is important to include good fats.
+Remember omega-3s?

 Here's a list of top foods that will help you lower Triglycerides-